fridlundisme/iv1201-recruitment/README.md

 When first visiting the site you are requested to login or create a profile to access the site.
 You cannot access it without an account since it's purpose is to apply for jobs and for that, you need to provide information.

-When logged in, you can change and add your skillset, apply for jobs at the company and the recruiters can give the applicant a job based on their skills and experiences.
+When logged in, you can change and add your skillset.
+This will allow the recruiters to give the you (the applicant) a job based on the skills and experiences.

 ## Development